Rydberg Atomic Quantum MIMO Receivers for The Multi-User Uplink: Simulation Results

 \subsection{Comparisons of UFC to CFC and of MRC to ZF}

 Firstly, we characterize the MRC RAQ-MIMO vs. the transmit power ${\cal P}_{s}$ relationship in Fig. \ref{fig:UFC_CFC_MRC_ZF_Comp}(a), where $K = 20$.
-As ${\cal P}_{s}$ increases, the MRC RAQ-MIMO curves of both the UFC and CFC scenarios become flat, as noted in \textit{\textbf{Remark 1}} of Section \ref{subsubsec:Insights}.
+As ${\cal P}_{s}$ increases, the MRC RAQ-MIMO curves of both the UFC and CFC scenarios become flat.
 The UFC scenario exhibits a higher EAR than the CFC case, yielding an increase of $\sim 0.65$ bits/s/Hz/user and $\sim 1.1$ bits/s/Hz/user under $M = 200$ and $M = 1000$, respectively.
 These improvements can be estimated by \eqref{eq:extraSE_MRC_Asmp}.
-Then, we showcase the MRC/ZF RAQ-MIMO vs. $M$, while retaining ${\cal P}_{s} = {\cal E} / M$ in Fig. \ref{fig:UFC_CFC_MRC_ZF_Comp}(b), where ${\cal E} \triangleq 10 {\cal P}_{s}$ and $K = 20$.
-We observe that both MRC RAQ-MIMO and ZF RAQ-MIMO saturate as $M$ tends to infinity.
-This is consistent with the aforementioned result of \textit{\textbf{Remark 2}} in Section \ref{subsubsec:Insights}.

-Furthermore, we present the results of MRC/ZF RAQ-MIMO vs. $M$ in Fig. \ref{fig:UFC_CFC_MRC_ZF_Comp}(c) by fixing ${\cal P}_{s} = 23$ dBm and $K = 20$.
+Furthermore, we present the results of MRC/ZF RAQ-MIMO vs. $M$ in Fig. \ref{fig:UFC_CFC_MRC_ZF_Comp}(b) by fixing ${\cal P}_{s} = 23$ dBm and $K = 20$.
 We first observe that the ZF RAQ-MIMO of UFC and CFC scenarios gradually overlap as $M$ increases, which obeys \eqref{eq:extraSE_ZF_Asmp}.
 Furthermore, the ZF RAQ-MIMO of the UFC scenario significantly outperforms the MRC RAQ-MIMO of the UFC scenario, yielding an increase of $\sim 6.76$ bits/s/Hz/user under $M = 500$ that is theoretically guided by \eqref{eq:extraSE_UFC_Asmp}.
 The ZF RAQ-MIMO of the UFC scenario exhibits an extra EAR of $\sim 7.8$ bits/s/Hz/user over the MRC RAQ-MIMO of the CFC scenario when $M = 500$, which can be theoretically estimated by \eqref{eq:extraSE_CFC_Asmp}.
-Lastly, we characterize MRC/ZF RAQ-MIMO vs. $K$ in Fig. \ref{fig:UFC_CFC_MRC_ZF_Comp}(d) for $M = 1000$ and ${\cal P}_{s} = 23$ dBm.
-As $K$ increases, the MRC RAQ-MIMO gradually degrades due to its failure to mitigate the IUI, while the ZF RAQ-MIMO remain unaffected as a benefit of suppressing the IUI.